 In addition to home and road games against NFC North rivals the Lions (3-13-1 in 2021), Packers (13-4) and Vikings (8-9) in 2022, the Bears will host the Eagles (9-8), Washington Football Team (7-10), 49ers (10-7), Bills (11-6), Dolphins (9-8) and Texans (4-13); and visit the Cowboys (12-5), Giants (4-13), Falcons (7-10), Patriots (10-7) and Jets (4-13).

-Take a look at the Bears' home and away matchups for the 2022 season.
+Check out the Bears' home and away matchups for the 2022 season.

 What do you think was the biggest surprise of the 2021 season?